geekyboi/OLA_DiscoPi/README.md

 ```

 ## Notes:
-- The script has been tested successfully on a Pi3
+- The script has been tested successfully on a Pi3 and Pi5
 - The UART TTL module connected to pins 14/15 for the DMX output
 - A reboot is required midway through and after running the script to apply changes.